jimbobding/Cocktail-buddy-jim/README.md

  #### Browswers

- some of the browsers were tested on [Lambdatest](https://app.lambdatest.com/console/realtime) which allowed me to test in real-time across different browsers.

 - Chrome
 - Safari
 - Internet explorer - windows 8.1 & 10
 - firefox windows - windows 8.1
 - Edge - Windows 10
-�

 #### Problems

 I had a problem with the measure fields taking numbers, which I wanted to do to minimalize mistakes when people are inputting data as they would only be able to input numbers rather than text.